 - Press up at about 45 degrees and reach toward the ceiling at the end of the lockout.
 Slowly lower down under control and repeat.

-The Arnold press, named after the one and only Arnold Schwarzenegger, trains all three deltoid heads.
-Plus, due to the larger range of motion and its rotational nature, it increases time under tension, leading to a greater hypertrophy potential.
+The Arnold press, named after bodybuilding icon Arnold Schwarzenegger, trains all three deltoid heads.
+Due to the larger range of motion and its rotational nature, it increases time under tension, leading to a greater hypertrophy potential.

 When performed for higher reps, it is an absolute deltoid and upper back burner.
 The Arnold press requires mobility, stability, and strength to perform well.
 With this movement, you’ll cultivate discipline and immense overhead stability in multiple planes of motion.